carlobeltrame/pfadi.ai/README.md

 Then, you can visit your local version of the site at [http://localhost](http://localhost).

+If you want to test or set up the database saving part of the tools, you will have to run a MySQL or MariaDB database locally and fill in the credentials in your .env files.
+Inside the database, execute the two SQL scripts samstag/db-setup.sql and kursblock/db-setup.sql.
+For now, due to the lack of a framework, we don't have a migration mechanism.
+So if something about these SQL script is changed upstream, you will have to apply these changes manually to your database.

 ## Self-hosting

 Self-hosting is almost the same as running locally.
 Create and fill .env files, and install the PHP dependencies.
 Then, simply upload everything to your hosting of choice.
 Even a shared PHP hosting will do.
 Make sure to use a PHP version >= 8.